damned/joi-energy/README.md

 ## Overview

-JOI Energy is a new energy company that uses data to ensure customers are able to be on the best pricePlan for their energy consumption.
+JOI Energy is a new energy company that uses data to ensure customers are able to be on the best price plan for their energy consumption.

 ## API